 Our planet’s water is a finite resource that needs protection

-The water on earth is continuously recycled inside our closed ecosystem.
+The water on Earth is continuously recycled inside our closed ecosystem.
 There are no pipelines to another source.
-As longterm shortages of fresh water can have devastating consequences for humanity, we must therefore ensure that what we have now can be sustained.
+Long term shortages of fresh water can have devastating consequences for humanity, therefore we must ensure that what we have now can be sustained.

 Prior to industrialisation, rainwater generally flowed overland at low velocity, in the process transporting nutrients across ecosystems and charging the aquifer.
-But in today’s urban environments, the removal of natural impediments from the landscape means stormwater typically flows at high velocity, with seepage, soil water table replenishment and aquifer recharge all adversely affected.
-And inevitably, stormwater from areas of human activity carries various types and concentrations of contaminants.
-As the human activity increases, so too does the range of contaminants.
+But in today’s urban environments, the removal of natural impediments from the landscape means stormwater typically flows at high velocity.
+With seepage, soil water table replenishment and aquifer recharge are adversely affected.
+Inevitably, stormwater from areas of human activity carries various types and concentrations of contaminants.
+As human activity increases, so too does the range of contaminants.

 Fresh water is fundamental

 In recent decades scientists have concluded that the presence of freshwater on planet Earth is the fundamental support resource for human existence.
 It is the presence of water in its three physical states of solid, liquid and gas that provides the essence of our unique environment, from which a complex eco-system has evolved.